isomorphic-software/smartclient-docs/classes/FormulaBuilder.md

 ## Attr: FormulaBuilder.instructionsTextStart

 ### Description
-The text to display as a preamble to the instruction text that appears in the [instructions](#attr-formulabuilderinstructions).
+The text to display as a preamble to the instruction text that appears in the [instructions label](#attr-formulabuilderinstructions).

 This is a dynamic string - text within `${...}` are dynamic variables and will be evaluated as JS code when the message is displayed.